MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-V-Commission-Collection-Advanced-Telecommunications-Capability-Data-Local-Exchange-Competition-Data/section-1.7006.md

 ##### § 1.7006 Data verification. #####

-Link to an amendment published at 89 FR 66267, Aug.
-15, 2024.Link to an amendment published at 89 FR 66268, Aug.
-15, 2024.

-(a) *Audits.* The Commission shall conduct regular audits of the information submitted by providers in their Digital Opportunity Data Collection filings.
+(a) *Audits.* The Office of Economics and Analytics, in coordination with the Wireless Telecommunications Bureau, Wireline Competition Bureau, and Space Bureau, shall conduct regular audits of the information submitted by providers in their Broadband Data Collection filings.
 The audits:

-(1) May be random, as determined by the Commission; or
+(1) May be random, as determined by the Office of Economics and Analytics; or

-(2) Can be required in cases where there may be patterns of filing incorrect information, as determined by the Commission.
+(2) Can be required in cases where there may be patterns of filing incorrect information, as determined by the Office of Economics and Analytics.

 (b) *Crowdsourcing process.* Entities or individuals may submit in the Commission's online portal specific information regarding the deployment and availability of broadband internet access service so that it may be used to verify and supplement information submitted by providers for potential inclusion in the coverage maps.